omnibond/ccRender/README.rst

 and restart blender.

-An additional folder, called ccrender will be installed to the same location as paramiko and can be moved to the addons folder.
+An additional folder, called ccrender will be installed to the same location as paramiko and pyperclip.
+This can be moved to the addons folder but it's optional.
 To install it onto blender, install the Python file in preferences -> addon -> "install to file" and find the addon in:

 ::